insightsengineering/unihtee/README.md

 inference about the treatment effect modification variable importance parameters.
 These parameters are defined for use with continuous, binary and time-to-event outcomes with binary exposure variables.
-Variable importance parameters are defined on both the risk difference and relative risk scales.
+Variable importance parameters are defined on both the absolute and relative scales.

 ## Example

-We simulate some observational data that contains ten confounders, of which are two treatment effect modifiers.
-We then perform inference about the risk-difference-based variable importance parameter.
+We simulate some observational study data that contains ten confounders, of which are two treatment effect modifiers.
+We then perform inference about the absolute scale variable importance parameter.

 ``` r
 library(unihtee)